-Cuts to HUD funding has meant that it's more difficult to address underserved needs.
+Cuts to HUD funding has meant that it's more difficult to address underserved needs while costs rise to for acquisition and construction.
 The City is addressing this issue by prioritizing its funds towards only projects that meet a high priority in its Consolidated Plan.
-It also evaluates applicants for funding based on whether applicants are using CDBG funds to leverage additional funds.
-Finally, the City has committed over \$3 million of ARPA and a revolving loan fund dedicated to meeting one of the highest underserved needs- affordable housing for renters.
+It also evaluates applicants for funding based on whether applicants are using CDBG funds to leverage additional funds like utilizing TID for housing projects.
+The City has committed over \$3 million of ARPA and a revolving loan fund dedicated to meeting one of the highest underserved needs- affordable housing.